- What is HeartScore ®?

 HeartScore® is a risk prediction and management web-based program aimed at supporting clinicians in optimising individual cardiovascular risk reduction.
 The HeartScore® web-based program is based on the internet technology and uses the risk function and data from the SCORE project.

 The HeartScore® web-based program estimates risk of cardiovascular death, based on age, sex, smoking habits, blood pressure and blood cholesterol or the total cholesterol/HDL ratio.
 It shows absolute CVD risk in a bar-chart and the Contribution of modifiable risk factors to total risk in a pie chart.
 The expected effect of intervention is calculated from large randomised clinical trials in hypertension and hypercholesterolaemia.
 At the end of the consultation, the clinician may print an individual's health advice based on his or her actual risk profile.
 At the moment, European (High & Low) and National versions are available.
 However, the program is designed so as to handle its adaptation to local conditions (national calibrated charts and translation) by the National Cardiac Societies.

-Note: *Updated, re-calibrated charts are now available for Belgium, Germany, Greece, the Netherlands, Spain and Sweden.
+Note: Updated, re-calibrated charts are now available for Belgium, Germany, Greece, the Netherlands, Spain, Sweden and Poland.

 The European Society of Cardiology initiated the development of a new risk estimation system (SCORE) using data from 12 European cohort studies (N=205,178) covering a wide geographic spread of countries at different levels of cardiovascular risks.
 The SCORE data contains more than 3-million person-years of observation and 7,934 fatal cardiovascular events.